sobol98/inteligent_information_services_project/readme.md

 │ requirements-dev.txt - The compiled and pinned versions of all development dependencies.
 │ requirements.in - Lists the main dependencies required for the project in production.
 │ requirements.txt - The compiled and pinned versions of all production dependencies.
-│ run.sh - Script to start the Docker Container
 └───src - Contains the source code for the service

 ## FastAPI